 ICRAR data intensive astronomer Kevin Vinsen is no stranger to waves.
 The machine learning expert models gravitational waves- 'ripples' in space-time caused by some of the most violent and energetic processes in the Universe.
-But it took UWA Oceans Institute oceanographer Dr Jeff Hansen to persuade him "Early results suggest the to study waves he could actually see.
+But it took UWA Oceans Institute oceanographer Dr Jeff Hansen to persuade him to study waves he could actually see.